Rafael Nadal def. Nick Kyrgios 7-6(0), 5-7, 6-4

 2022 Indian Wells: Nadal v Kyrgios Rally Location

 Nadal only hit 14% of his rally balls down the middle third of the court, while Kyrgios was a little higher at 21%.
-The number one place both players directed the ball was at their opponent’s backhand.
+The primary target for both players was their opponent’s backhand.
 Nadal hit 49% of all groundstrokes at the wide third of the court to Kyrgios’ backhand, while Kyrgios hit 44% of his shots to out wide to Nadal’s backhand.

 There is clear logic for this change in strategy between returning and rallying.